stephenhouser/f-engrave/README.md

 - Use inches or mm as export units
 - Customizable G-Code preamble and postamble
 - Usable as an LinuxCNC Axis filter program (open the f-engrave.py file from within LinuxCNC Axis File-Open-f-engrave.py. when you are finished with your text select File-Write To Axis and Exit, This option only existed when executed from within Axis)

+Please see the official [Scorchworks F-Engrave website][http://www.scorchworks.com/Fengrave/fengrave.html] for the full details.